Strigino International Airport: Phase I

 Phase I consists of the construction of a new terminal: Terminal B. The terminal will be 27800 m2 and will have 4 jet bridges, supplied by the ThyssenKrupp company.
 Terminal B will be 3 stories high, and will be able to support 1,500,000 passengers annually.
 Phase I also consists of building an 800 slot parking lot with 28 slots for handicapped citizens.
 The airport's designs were made by the Hintan Associates company.
 Phase I is set to be done on 31 December 2015.

 Phase II/ Phase III

 Phase II takes into consideration the construction of a 4-star hotel, the high-speed railway station, and the expansion of the terminal.
 The expansion consists of an additional 2 jet bridges and 8000 m2.
 Phase III includes added 2 more jet bridges and 10000 m2 of total terminal area, as well as the construction of several business centers and a cargo terminal.
 Phase II is said to be completed by 2018, whilst Phase III should be completed in 2020.

 Airlines and destinations

 Rossiya Tupolev Tu-154M landing at Nizhny Novgorod - Strigino.

 Volga-Avia Antonov An-24 at Nizhny Novgorod - Strigino.

+As of May 2026 airport serves following destinations: